 - Disclose details of membership in relation to the liability capping scheme, including confirming possession of a certificate of public practice, or whether an entity is a practice entity member, where required to support the administration of the scheme;

-- Disclose personal information to CA ANZ committees, tribunals and councils, which may or may not be comprised of members of CA ANZ;
+- Disclose personal information to CA ANZ committees, sub-committees, panels, local leadership teams, special interest groups, discussion groups, working groups, tribunals and councils, which may or may not be comprised of members of CA ANZ;

 - Disclose a member's practice and/or business details, including address, email, telephone and other practice/business information if provided (unless specifically advised not to) to the public;